Norwegian Cruise Line Holdings Ltd [NCLH] stock Upgrade by Redburn Atlantic analyst, price target now $25

 NCLH Stock Performance Analysis:

-Norwegian Cruise Line Holdings Ltd [NCLH] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.37.
-With this latest performance, NCLH shares dropped by -16.00% in over the last four-week period, additionally sinking by -2.26% over the last 6 months – not to mention a drop of -15.54% in the past year of trading.
+Norwegian Cruise Line Holdings Ltd [NCLH] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.56.
+With this latest performance, NCLH shares dropped by -14.91% in over the last four-week period, additionally sinking by -0.45% over the last 6 months – not to mention a drop of -16.53% in the past year of trading.

 Insight into Norwegian Cruise Line Holdings Ltd Fundamentals: